 If this sounds like an opportunity you would be interested in pursuing, read on!
 Below we will highlight three strategies that can help you make a good living selling merchant accounts.

-Four Tips for Successfully Selling Merchant Accounts
+Five Tips for Successfully Selling Merchant Accounts

-TIP ONE: Network with Potential Merchants
+1. Network with Potential Merchants

 To make a solid living reselling merchant accounts, you need to spend plenty of time building relationships with potential merchants.
 The hardest part of this networking isn’t finding a potential merchant, it’s knowing if what you have to offer will be a good fit.